E-cigarettes: Just The Facts

-Electronic cigarettes, or e-cigs, are products made to deliver nicotine without the smoke
+Electronic cigarettes are designed to deliver the nicotine 'high' without the smoke

-When a person uses one of these products it is called ‘vaping’, not smoking.
+When you use an e-cigarette, it’s called ‘vaping’, not smoking.
 Someone who vapes and doesn’t use any tobacco products is a non-smoker.

 What’s in them?

-- Propylene glycol (which is the same thing that asthma inhalers contain)
+- Propylene glycol (which is the same thing that theatrical fog contains)

-Although we don’t know what the long-term effects of using e-cigarettes will be because they’re so new, experts are confident that the risks are far less than if someone smoked tobacco.
-If someone just can’t or doesn’t want to stop smoking, they are a much better alternative.
+Although we don’t know what the long-term effects of using e-cigarettes will be because they’re quite new, experts are confident that the risks are far less than if someone smoked tobacco.
+If someone chooses to smoke, vaping is a much better alternative.

 E-cigs and the law

-- It’s not against the law to smoke e-cigs in a public building like a pub or restaurant, but many places make their own rules against smoking e-cigs to avoid upsetting their other customers and confusion.
+- It’s not against the law to smoke e-cigs in a public building like a pub or restaurant, but many places have their own rules.

-- While e-cigs cost much less than cigarettes they still cost money – money that could be spent on other more interesting things like music, makeup or travel
+- While e-cigs cost much less than cigarettes they still cost money – money that could be spent on other more interesting things.

 How to get help